Prescriptive authority for psychologists movement: History

 The first bill seeking to authorize prescription privileges to psychologists was introduced in Hawai'i in 1985 under Hawaii State Resolution 159.
 The bill would have allowed licensed psychologists there to administer and prescribe psychotropic medication for the treatment of "nervous, mental, and organic brain disorders."
 Since then, a total of 88 prescriptive authority bills have been introduced in 21 jurisdictions.

 In 1988, the U.S. Department of Defense approved a pilot project to train psychologists in issuing psychotropic medications "under certain circumstances."
 Guam became the first U.S. territory to approve RxP legislation in 1999.
 New Mexico became the first state to approve RxP legislation in 2002, and Louisiana followed in 2004.
 In 2014, Illinois became the third state to approve RxP legislation.
 In 2016, Iowa became the fourth state to grant prescriptive authority, which was followed by Idaho in 2017.
 The rules and regulations for Illinois' RxP law were approved in 2018 and in 2019 in Iowa.
 In 2023, Colorado became the sixth state to pass prescriptive authority for psychologists legislation, followed by Utah in 2024.
+Both Vermont and Hawai'i passed RxP legislation in 2026, becoming the eighth and ninth states, respectively.
 Many other states have introduced but have yet to approve RxP bills.
-As of 2025, there are approximately 300-350 active, prescribing psychologists across the United States, with over 275 graduate students and psychologists enrolled in an RxP training program.
+As of 2026, there are approximately 300-350 active, prescribing psychologists across the United States, with over 275 graduate students and psychologists currently enrolled in an RxP training program.
 Over 1,500 individuals have completed a master's degree in clinical psychopharmacology and over 500 have passed the PEP.